Copyright 2018 Electrical101.com All Rights Reserved.

 MR (multifaceted reflector) are typically used in offices, retail, galleries, and residential, as recessed lighting, track lighting, or any other directional lighting.
 MR bulbs contain reflectors and optics.
 They were originally halogen bulbs, but now LED versions are available.
 MR bulbs are available in a wide variety of angles.

 MRs are low voltage bulbs, usually 12 volts.
-An MR fixture contains a transformer to convert 120 volts to 12 volts.
+An MR fixture contains a transformer to convert line voltage to 12 volts.
 Low voltage bulbs carry a high current and have an intense light output for their size.

 MR bulbs come in different diameter sizes.
 The number after “MR”indicates the diameter in 1/8 of an inch.
 The most common size is MR16 (16 eighths of an inch or 2 Inches) and MR 11.